OpenTabletDriver/OpenTabletDriver/CONTRIBUTING.md

 ## Unit-Testing OpenTabletDriver

-Our CI runs unit tests on each new commit pushed on a PR, but if you'd like to test OpenTabletDriver locally, you can do so by running the command `dotnet test OpenTabletDriver` from the project root, which will run all tests and report status.
+Our CI runs unit tests on each new commit pushed on a PR, but if you'd like to test OpenTabletDriver locally, you can do so by running the command `dotnet test` from the project root, which will run all tests and report status.
 The unit tests for the most part concern the daemon part of the driver, which performs the bulk of the "work" and thus is critical to test.
 Of course, we also welcome contributions adding more unit testing, our coverage is weaker outside of critical areas.